bbauska/W3Cx-5of5/README.md

 default in bold with a bigger char size than any other text element, etc.</p>

-That may be a great picture, but how do we represent such a structure in a text file?
+<p>That may be a great picture, but how do we represent such a structure in
+a text file?
 Well, that&apos;s where &quot;tags&quot; come in.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-2-3">1.2.3 HTML tags</h3>